 Vitamins are grouped based on their characteristics.
 They are soluble in fat or water.

 Some of the vitamins are soluble in fat.
-Vitamin A, K, E, and D. The body will store the fat-soluble vitamins in the liver and other fatty tissues.
+Vitamin A, K, E and D. The body will store the fat-soluble vitamins in the liver and other fatty tissues.
 The body will absorb the fat-soluble vitamins in the intestines.

 These types of vitamins dissolve in the water.
 They don’t stay in the body as long as fat-soluble vitamins.
 Vitamins like vitamin C and B are water-soluble vitamins.

-Totally 13 vitamins are recognized.
+Totally 13 vitamins are recognised.

 The chemical name includes retinol, retinal and other carotenoids.